CEO & Co-Founder, Teach For All and Founder & Chair, Teach For America

 Just six years into its development, Teach For All is a growing network of 26 independent organizations around the world, including its founding partners Teach For America and the U.K.’s Teach First.

 Wendy has been recognized as one of Time Magazine’s 100 Most Influential People and is the recipient of numerous honorary degrees and awards for public service.
-She is the author of A Chance to Make History: What Works and What Doesn’t in Providing an Excellent Education for All (2011) and One Day, All Children: The Unlikely Triumph of Teach For America and What I Learned Along the Way (2000).
+She is the author of Chance to Make History: What Works and What Doesn’t in Providing an Excellent Education for All (2011) and One Day, All Children: The Unlikely Triumph of Teach For America and What I Learned Along the Way (2000).
 She holds a bachelor’s degree from Princeton University, where she participated in the undergraduate program of the Woodrow Wilson School of Public and International Affairs.
 She resides in New York City with her husband Richard Barth and their four children.